 In addition, each mint::Field instance can be of different data type.
 The mint::FieldData object can store different types of fields.
 For example, floating point quantities i.e., float or double, as well as, integral quantities, i.e. int32_t, int64_t, etc. This is accomplished using a combination of C++ templates and inheritance.
 The mint::Field object is an abstract base class that defines a type-agnostic interface to encapsulate a field.
-Since mint::FieldVariable object, a class templated on data type, that derives from the mint::Field base class.
+Since mint::Field is an abstract base class, it is not instantiated directly.
+Instead, all fields are created by instantiating a mint::FieldVariable object, a class templated on data type, that derives from the mint::Field base class.
 For example, the code snippet below illustrates how fields of different type can be instantiated.

-'''

-...

-// create a scalar field to store mass as a single precision quantity

-mint::Field mass = new mint::FieldVariable< float > ( "mass", size );
+''' // create a scalar field to store mass as a single precision quantity mint::Field mass = new mint::FieldVariable< float >( "mass", size );

 // create a velocity vector field as a double precision floating point quantity

 constexpr int NUM_COMPONENTS = 3;

-mint::Field vel = new mint::FieldVariable< double > ( "vel", size, NUM_COMPONENTS );
+mint::Field vel = new mint::FieldVariable< double >( "vel", size, NUM_COMPONENTS );

 ...

 '''